A little hemp history lesson

 Whey Protein compared to Hemp Protein

 Whey protein is just as Hemp protein equipped with a great digestion rate.
 Also, Whey protein is for most people the protein supplement of choice.
 But that doesn’t mean that whey protein doesn’t have his flaws.
-But those flaws are rather ethical viewpoints of a considerable young industry that grow from a cheese byproduct to a Billion Dollar Industry.
-Rather than a natural occurring flaw in whey protein.
+But those flaws are rather ethical viewpoints qualitative flaws of a considerable young industry that grow from a cheese byproduct to a Billion Dollar Industry.
 The goal of the companies is to maximize their protein extraction rates as high as they can.
 As most people look at the amount of protein and think “the higher the percentage the better for me”.
-But it´s known that companies people use hexane a chemical substance, to isolate the protein in a higher rate.
+But it´s known that companies people use hexane a chemical substance, to isolate the protein at a higher rate.
 Some people think higher protein percentage equals higher quality and better usage.
 It’s good marketing for them which increases win margins at the end of the year.
 Another known Method is amino acid spiking this method involves the adding of two for the human body useless amino acids like L-Glycine and L-Taurine just to better the statistics and amount of amino acids in the product.

 The most used beverage to consume those two types of proteins is